If you will soon get or already have Medicare Part A (Hospital Insurance) or Medicare Advantage (Part C), you should end your Marketplace coverage.

 End your Marketplace coverage

-Get example of when to update your Marketplace application.
+Get an example of when to update your Marketplace application.

 Marketplace coverage doesn't lower your out-of-pocket costs in Medicare.
 Medicare offers: